Central bank: Tragedy of the commons mitigation

-Some believe central banks should mitigate the tragedy of the commons, for example the climate change.
+Some believe central banks should mitigate the tragedy of the commons, for example as in climate change.
 In the aftermath of the Paris agreement on climate change, a debate is now underway on whether central banks should also pursue environmental goals as part of their activities.
 In 2017, eight central banks formed the Network for Greening the Financial System (NGFS) to evaluate the way in which central banks can use their regulatory and monetary policy tools to support climate change mitigation.
 Today more than 70 central banks are part of the NGFS.

 In January 2020, the European Central Bank has announced it will consider climate considerations when reviewing its monetary policy framework.

 Proponents of "green monetary policy" are proposing that central banks include climate-related criteria in their collateral eligibility frameworks, when conducting asset purchases and also in their refinancing operations.
 But critics such as Jens Weidmann are arguing it is not central banks' role to conduct climate policy.
 China is among the most advanced central banks when it comes to green monetary policy.
 It has given green bonds preferential status to lower their yield and uses window policy to direct green lending.

 The implications of potential stranded assets in the economy highlights one example of the embedded transition risk to climate change with potential cascade effects throughout the financial system.
 In response, four broad types of interventions including methodology development, investor encouragement, financial regulation and policy toolkits have been adopted by or suggested for central banks.